-An approved position description (by the human resources coordinator) should be given to the student employee for reporting purposes and to give the student employee clear job expectations.
+The operations support coordinator provides an approved position description to the student employee for reporting purposes and to give the student employee clear job expectations.
 Student employees are assigned on a temporary, part-time basis.
-Student wage rates are revised periodically (\$10.77 as of Fall 2021).
+Student wage rates are revised periodically (\$10.77 as of Fall 2022).
 Most student employees are non-exempt and thus paid an hourly rate.
 Non-exempt employees are subject to minimum wage and overtime regulations.
 Student employees can hold multiple assignments.
 The appointment must be the same status (non-exempt or exempt) and must not total more than 30 hours in a seven-day period.